Pailin Wedel: Career

 However, the film was positively received by critics and won several awards, including the 2017 £80,000 Funding Award from The Whickers Film & TV Funding Awards, Best International Feature Documentary at the 2019 Hot Docs Canadian International Documentary Festival, Best Documentary Feature at the 2020 San Antonio Independent Film Festival and Best Documentary at the 2021 International Emmy Awards.

 In 2022, she directed the documentary The Trapped 13: How We Survived The Thai Cave about the Tham Luang cave rescue for Netflix.

+In 2026 she released Heals, a documentary film about Thai drag performer Pangina Heals.